A CELEBRATION OF ABORIGINAL CULTURE ON THE FAR SOUTH COAST OF NSW - FOR EVERYONE

 Aboriginal and Torres Strait Islander people are advised that this website may contain images and references to deceased people.

-2024 Giiyong Festival Lineup
+2024 Giiyong Festival PERFORMERS

 Power takes to the main stage at Giiyong Festival, BARKAA - the Blak Matriarch of Hip Hop is heading to Thaua Country.